EricssonResearch/dnt/doc/logging.md

 If the output is syslog the results can be viewed with `journalctl -t r2dtwo` on systems using `systemd-journald`.

+If the output is logfile the file will be created in the current directory as `r2dtwo-configname-pid.log`, so the directory must be writeable for the current user.

 ## Selecting verbosity

 R2DTWO is modularized, and each module has a well-defined purpose, such as reading configuration, sending and receiving packets, parsing and matching packet headers, executing a pipeline of actions, etc.